15/01/2026

 Custom-Trained Language Models

-Rather than relying on generic OCR, we train specialized models on corpora of historical Hebrew texts.
+Rather than relying on generic OCR, we train specialized models on corpora of historical Hebrew texts — selecting engines based on the document type, period, and script, a decision informed by 2026 Hebrew OCR engine benchmarks.
 These models understand not just individual characters but the linguistic patterns of different periods and genres — recognizing that a 17th-century rabbinical text follows different conventions than a 19th-century newspaper.

 Context-Aware Gap Filling